 Climate change is a complicated subject.
 This climate change glossary is designed to explain the most complex terms, with the Empower team having gathered this climate change glossary of definitions to help you understand most commonly referred to in climate change news, media and reports.

 The following climate change definitions have been gathered from numerous sources, including UNFCCC, IPCC and other leading climate change organisations.
 And we’re constantly adding to the climate change glossary as more terms are mentioned in the news!

 Got a new term or definition to add to the climate change glossary?
 Contact the Empower team.

+Want more climate change content?
+Take a look at the best climate change newsletters and the best climate change podcasts.
 Think you know your UNFCCC from your IPCC?
 Take the Climate Change Acronym Quiz.

 In this article:

 - Adaptive capacity